 The Teen Leader Program brings high school students together with artists, curators, and educators to discuss art critically and think creatively.

 Inquiry-based programs explore the work of folk and self-taught artists to deepen and enrich classroom learning and to foster critical thinking.

 Developed with educators and students, the Museum’s free curriculum resources and exploration guides help teachers bring folk art into the classroom.

 "M.M."
 Hooked Rug

-Multisession collaborations between the museum’s education department and schools combine exhibition-based programs with specialized classroom visits.
+Collaborative sessions between the Museum’s Learning and Engagement department and schools combine exhibition-based programs with specialized classroom visits.

 Eugene von Bruenchenhein (1910–1983)